chanon-m/Measure-Call-Quality/README.md

 Jitter is measured in timestam units.
-The formula of jitter can be
+The formula of jitter can be:

 ```